Rick Butler sexual abuse allegations: Background

-Sexual Abuse Allegations
+Sexual abuse allegations

 In 1995, Butler was accused of having had sexual relationships with three of his female players in the 1980s.
 The three accusers publicly came forward and detailed how Butler allegedly engaged in inappropriate sexual relationships with them when they were under the age of 18 and he was their coach.
 During the time the relationships are alleged to have taken place, the legal age of consent was 16 years of age, and there were no applicable rules or laws expressly prohibiting the alleged coach/player relationships.
 Butler acknowledged having sexual relations with the three players, but alleges the relationships were consensual and only occurred after the players were 18 or older.

-An investigation by the Illinois Department of Children and Family Services found "credible evidence" that there was a “risk of harm” to players in the program in the mid-1990s, so it kept Butler’s name on file for five years but did not refer the matter to authorities or place any restrictions on his ability to coach or supervise athletes.
+An investigation by the Illinois Department of Children and Family Services found "credible evidence" that there was a “risk of harm” to players in the program in the mid-1990s, so it kept Butler's name on file for five years but did not refer the matter to authorities or place any restrictions on his ability to coach or supervise athletes.
 There have not been any accusations of misconduct against Rick Butler since the 1980s.

 Rick Butler and his wife, Cheryl Butler, were approved to adopt a child in 1995 after the court conducted its own investigation of the alleged misconduct.
 Butler was never interviewed or questioned by police, he has never faced any criminal charges, and he has stated that the allegations against him are part of "an orchestrated campaign" to damage his business and reputation.

-2018 Class Action Lawsuit
+2018 class action lawsuit

-In February of 2018, a class action lawsuit was brought against the Butlers and their business, GLV, Inc. The lawsuit was filed by Laura Mullen, a mother of two athletes who trained in various GLV programs between 2012-2017.
+In February 2018, a class action lawsuit was brought against the Butlers and their business, GLV, Inc. The lawsuit was filed by Laura Mullen, a mother of two athletes who trained in various GLV programs between 2012 and 2017.
 The lawsuit alleges that the Butlers deceived Mullen and other parents and players into joining the club by concealing the alleged misconduct from the 1980s.
 Mullen claimed that, had she and other parents known about the prior accusations made against Butler, they would have never sent their children to play in any GLV programs.

 The Butlers filed an early motion for summary judgment, arguing, in part, that the prior accusations against Butler were highly publicized since the mid-1990s, and that Mullen knew about those accusations when she registered her daughters for the Sports Performance program.
 The court ruled in favor of the Butlers and dismissed the case against them.

-2021 Lawsuit Filed by the Butlers and GLV, Inc.
+2021 lawsuit filed by the Butlers and GLV, Inc.

-In December of 2021, Rick Butler, Cheryl Butler, and GLV, Inc. filed a lawsuit for $250 million against Nancy Hogshead-Makar, Champion Women, Sarah Powers-Barnhard, and Deborah DiMatteo.
+In December 2021, Rick Butler, Cheryl Butler, and GLV, Inc. filed a lawsuit for $250 million against Nancy Hogshead-Makar, Champion Women, Sarah Powers-Barnhard, and Deborah DiMatteo.
 The lawsuit alleges a conspiracy to force the Butlers out of business, claiming the defendants used the threat of negative publicity related to the allegations against Rick Butler, legal repercussions, and cancel culture to force hundreds of organizations to cut ties with the Butlers and their business.